Villarrobledo: Climate

 Villarrobledo has a climate that registers extreme temperatures: very low in winter (there have been produced values below −20°) and very high in summer (over 40°).
 The dominant winds are Solano (from the east) in summer, Cierzo (cold wind from the northwest) in winter and Ábrego (from the southwest) throughout the year.
 Regardless of these contrasts, the winter cold and the summer heat are dry.
 Spring and autumn are agreeable.

-Slight rainful takes place during spring and at the end of autumn.
+Slight rainfall takes place during spring and at the end of autumn.
 The annual rainfall average is 39.02 mm.
 In the summer, rains appear as large isolated storms.
 Snowfall is not exceptionally great and occurs in December and January, and occasionally in the spring.